Overview of Aortic Aneurysm

 The Center for Aortic Disease located in Temple, Texas, provides specialized care for degenerative aneurysm disease from the chest to the abdomen.

-The Heart Hospital Baylor Plano Thoracic Aortic Disease Center provides care for thoracic aortic aneurysms.
+The Baylor Scott & White The Heart Hospital – Plano Thoracic Aortic Disease Center provides care for thoracic aortic aneurysms.

 The Aortic Center, a part of Baylor Heart and Vascular Services at Dallas, focuses on treating complex conditions related to aortic disease.